 Potential violations of trading rules come to IIROC’s attention from our surveillance practices, from compliance reviews of firms’ trading activities, or from other sources such as public complaints or referrals from other regulators.

-When suspected violations are suspected, the case is referred to IIROC’s Trading Review and Analysis department for additional analysis or investigation.
+Suspected violations are escalated to IIROC’s Trading Review and Analysis department for additional analysis or investigation.
 The Trading Review and Analysis department has two main functions:

 First, it conducts preliminary investigations if there is reason to believe that improper trading activity may be occurring or has occurred.